MatthewNguyenRAZR/MouseMacro/README.md

 **Objects:**

-Object MouseClickMacroObject extends MouseMacro- Used to Create, Modify and Run A MouseClickMacro
+Object MouseClickMacroObject- Used to Create, Modify and Run A MouseClickMacro
 - Parameters
-	- macro_txt_input(optional)
-	- dispoition (optional)
+	- macro.txt
-	- type (optional, 1-3 Default=1)
 - Attributes
 	- runnable=0
 	- MacroName(String)